fluidos-project/kubernetes-cluster-install-example/README.md

  -v, --version             Shows the version of the script

 ```

+You should get an additional ISO image with suffix `_autoinstall.iso`

+As an example for `ubuntu-20.04.6-live-server-amd64.iso` you will get:
+`ubuntu-20.04.6-live-server-amd64_autoinstall.iso`

+And that the ISO you will need to use.

 ### Installation
 1. Burn the image on a pendrive
 2. Run the cloud init http server on the remote machine